CreativeTools/ct-dla-effector/README.md

-Diffusion Limited Aggregation Effector for CINEMA 4D
+Fake Diffusion Limited Aggregation Effector for CINEMA 4D
 ======================

 >A Python effector for creating diffusion limited aggregation-like effects in CINEMA 4D.